Sovendus-GmbH/Sovendus-Hiring-Tests/technical-account-manager/Task2/readme.md

 Your goal is to figure out what the issue(s) are and provide a proper solution to the partner.
 You have to craft an email explaining what and how they have to fix it.
 The receiver is a developer in this case.

 In the real world, you would do a test on the partner's website and debug it there.
 But in our case, you have the `broken-sovendus.html`.
-Imagine you just did a test purchase **using a Sovendus voucher code**, and then you landed on `broken-sovendus.html`.
+Imagine you just did a test purchase **using a Sovendus voucher code "test-123"**, and then you landed on `broken-sovendus.html`.

 ## Related documentation